 9. What is the temperature inside the cave?

 The temperature inside mammoth cave stays at a pretty constant 54 degrees.
-It can vary by a few degrees but deeper into the cave, away from an entrance and the surface where outside weather cannot affect the temperature, it stays the same year round.
+It can vary by a few degrees but deeper into the cave, away from an entrance and the surface where outdoor weather cannot affect the temperature, it stays the same year round.
 Closer to the entrance it can reach closer to 60 degrees.

 This pretty much goes for all caves but the actual average temperature will vary depending on the location of the cave.
 The cave temperature will usually be about what the average yearly temperature is for the area it is located.

 10. How big is the largest room inside the cave?

 The rotunda is the most famous room in the cave and can be seen on the 30 minute discovery tour.
 There are many vast caverns and massive rooms in mammoth cave.
 Last up, and one of the coolest facts about Mammoth Cave, is that the largest room in mammoth cave is said to be about 2 acres in size.
 That’s pretty huge!

 If you are considering visiting this national park, there are many other activities you do without going into the cave at all.
 The park has camping, hiking, canoeing and more.
 Thousands of people visit the park each week and it is really a must see destination if you are even remotely interested in caves.
 I remember going as a kid and plan to take my kids in the near future.
 Visit the official website for more info.